 - CMOS STM Circulators

-The single-ended, differential, and broadband implementations of STM circulators presented above, despite achieving remarkable performance in all relevant metrics, were still based on PCB technology and commercial off-the-shelf discrete components, which limits their size and cost reduction and prohibits their large scale production.
-To overcome this problem, we developed in this project the first integrated-circuit implementation of STM circulators using a standard 180 nm CMOS process.
-The active silicon area of the fabricated chip was less than 0.2 mm2, the smallest among all magnetless circulators presented to-date, and it was mounted in a 5x5 mm2 QFN package and connected to six off-chip inductors on a PCB for testing.
-The total form factor of the circulator (packaged chip+inductors) was 6x6 mm2 which is at least one order of magnitude smaller than our previous PCB prototypes, and as such represents a crucial step in our quest to commercialize this technology.
+The single-ended, differential, and broadband implementations of STM circulators presented above, despite achieving remarkable performance in all relevant metrics, were all based on PCB technology and commercial off-the-shelf discrete components, which limits their size and cost reduction and prohibits their large scale production.
+In order to overcome this problem, we developed the first integrated-circuit STM circulator (and the second among all LPTV-based implementations) using a standard 180 nm CMOS process.
+The active silicon area of the fabricated chip was 0.2 mm2, the smallest among all magnetless circulators presented to-date, and it was mounted in a 5x5 mm2 QFN package and connected to six off-chip inductors on a PCB for testing.
+The total form factor of the circulator (IC+inductors) was 6x6 mm2 which is at least one order of magnitude smaller than our previous PCB prototypes, and as such represents a crucial step in our quest to commercialize this technology.

 - MEMS STM Circulators

-The CMOS STM circulator presented above, despite reducing the form factor and the cost of such components significantly compared to discrete implementations, was still limited in its miniaturization by the fact that it requires six high-Q (>50) off-chip inductors.
-To overcome this problem, we developed in this project an inductorless MEMS implementation of STM circulators, which replaces the LC tanks by compact thin-Film Bulk Acoustic Resonators (FBARs) or Aluminum Nitride Contour Mode Resonators (CMRs) and achieves the modulation through switched capacitors rather than varactors.
-The super high-Q (>1000) of the FBARs or the CMRs also permitted a drastic reduction of the modulation frequency to only 0.24% of the circulator's center frequency (6MHz/2.5GHz) resulting in a power consumption of only 6.8 uW, the lowest among all magnetless circulators reported to-date.
+The CMOS STM circulator presented above, despite reducing the form factor and the cost of such component significantly compared to discrete implementations, was still limited in its miniaturization by the fact that it requires six high-Q (>50) off-chip inductors.
+In order to overcome this problem, we developed the first inductorless implementation of all magnetless circulators based on LPTV circuits by replacing the LC tanks with compact chip-scale thin-Film Bulk Acoustic Resonators (FBARs) or Aluminum Nitride Contour Mode Resonators (CMRs) and modulating them using switched capacitors.
+The super high-Q (>1000) of the FBARs (or the CMRs) also permitted a drastic reduction of the modulation frequency to only 0.24% of the circulator's center frequency (6MHz/2.5GHz) resulting in a power consumption of only 6.8 uW, the lowest among all magnetless circulators reported to-date.

 Composite right-/left-handed (CRLH) metamaterials are structures that exhibit simultaneous negative permittivity and permeability over a finite BW resulting in left-handed transmission within this band, in addition to the natural double-positive and right-handed characteristics far from it.
-These structures can be built using low-loss and high-power waveguides operating near the cutoff frequency of their dominant mode and periodically loaded with stubs having a lower cutoff.
-In order to optimize the design of the stubs, we developed a general form of asymptotic corrugation boundary conditions (ACBCs) that can be applied to any interface between two materials with arbitrary cross-section for each.
-This, in turn, permitted a systematic design of several CRLH components with enhanced performance such as backward-to-forward scanning leaky wave antennas and backward wave couplers.
+These structures can be built using low-loss and high-power waveguide structures operating near their dominant mode cutoff and periodically loaded with stubs having a lower cutoff frequency.
+In order to optimize the design of the stubs, we developed a general form of asymptotic corrugation boundary conditions (ACBCs) that can be applied to any interface between two materials with arbitrary cross-sections.
+This, in turn, permitted a systematic design of several CRLH components with enhanced performance such as backward-to-forward leaky wave antennas with a wide beam-scanning range.

-Low Power Implantable Pressure Sensor IC for Non-Invasive Biomedical Applications
+Implantable Pressure Sensor for Non-Invasive Biomedical Applications, 2010-2011

-This was a senior project sponsored by Si-Ware Systems and it involved six students, including myself, in fulfillment of our B.S. degree requirements.
+This was a senior-year project sponsored by Si-Ware Systems and it involved six students, including myself, in fulfillment of our B.S. degree requirements.
 The entire chip was designed from system-level to layout using a standard 130 nm CMOS technology.
 I was responsible for the energy harvesting unit which included a 1.8V Low Drop-Out (LDO) regulator, a 1.2V bandgap reference, an RF rectifier, an off-chip antenna, and a backscattering communication module.
-I also engaged in regular discussions with the group members on the design of other analog blocks, e.g., Sigma-Delta ADC.
+I also engaged in regular discussions with the group members on the design of all other analog blocks.